"Near drowning" means a person almost died from not being able to breathe (suffocating) under water.

 - Failure to use life jackets (person flotation devices)

 - Inability to swim or panicking while swimming

-- Leaving small children unattended around bathtubs and pools
+- Leaving small children unattended around bathtubs or pools

 When someone is drowning:

-- If you are trained in rescuing people, do so immediately only if you are absolutely sure it will not cause you harm.
+- If you are trained in rescuing people, do so right away only if you are sure it will not cause you harm.

 - Keep in mind that people who have fallen through ice may not be able to grasp objects within their reach or hold on while being pulled to safety.

 If the person's breathing has stopped, begin rescue breathing as soon as you can.
 This often means starting the rescue breathing process as soon as the rescuer can get to a flotation device such as a boat, raft, or surf board, or reaches water where it is shallow enough to stand.

 Follow these additional steps: